HL7/fhir-patient-correction/input/pagecontent/index.md

 4. Bob then requests that Southside Clinic notify his insurance company (MyLifeInsurance.com) that his record has now been corrected.
 5. Southside Clinic notifies Bob that his insurance company has been contacted and given the corrected information.

 #### Patient reviews their Visit Note and notes that the doctor described him as a smoker.
 However, he has never smoked.
-He requests the change but the change is rejected
+He requests the change but the change is rejected.

 1. Bob uses his patient-facing app to import his medical records from Southside Clinic.
 He notices that he is listed as an everyday smoker.
 However, Bob has not smoked in 20 years.
 Bob uses his patient app to send a message to Southside Clinic requesting that his smoking status be corrected to show he has not smoked in 20 years.
 2. Southside Clinic receives Bob request and denies his request to modify his chart based on a conversation with Bob last year where he stated that he smoked 1 pack per day.